Skinny Raspberry Mojitos combine classic mojito flavors with fresh raspberries in a skinny cocktail that’s perfect for summer!

 Ingredients

-- 2 oz. sparkling water I used lime
+- 2 ounces sparkling water I used lime

 Instructions

-Prepare raspberry simple syrup by combining water and Truvia Baking Blend in a small saucepan.
+- Prepare raspberry simple syrup by combining water and sugar in a small saucepan.

-Add 2 oz. rum, 2 oz. sparkling water, and 2 oz. simple syrup.
+- Add rum, sparkling water, and raspberry simple syrup.

-Stir, then top with crushed ice and garnish with mint sprigs and raspberries.
+- Stir, then top with ice and garnish with mint sprigs and fresh raspberries.

 Erin @ Texanerin Baking says